borisbordeaux/ARSudokuSolver/README.md

 ### Step 3

 I use the findContours function to find the maximum quadrilateral area of the picture.
 Then I show the grid in the image.
+It is not really necessary but good for users to see when they can solve the sudoku.
 ![Grid shown in the picture](./pictures/step3.jpg)

 ### Step 4

 I use the getPerspectiveTransform function to find the transformation to get a square from the quadrilateral.
-The I use the warpPerspectiveFunction to apply the transformation on the thresholded image.
+Then use the warpPerspectiveFunction to apply the transformation on the thresholded image.
 <img src="./pictures/step4.jpg" alt="Grid shown in the picture" width="480px">

 ### Step 5

-I divide the image into 81 images for each cell of the grid, after are some exemples.
+I divide the grid into 81 images for each cell, following pictures are some examples.
 Then I use a neural network to deduce the number of each cell (or 0 if there is no number).
 <img src="./pictures/1.jpg" alt="Little square" width="80px">
 <img src="./pictures/2.jpg" alt="Little square" width="80px">